ramenengine/RamenEngine/objects.md

 You can create roles that behave like other roles.
 The word `->` lets you call the action of some other role, a kind of multiple inheritance.
 Simply say `<role> -> <action>`.

+[LinkGoesForth/actors/mc.f](https://github.com/RogerLevy/LinkGoesForth/blob/master/actors/mc.f) contains a great example of this, where `mc` calls the actions of `avatara`.

 ## Misc. words

 See obj.f for stack diagrams.